JEP draft: Prepare to Make Final Mean Final

 }

 // 1.
-Perform deep reflection over the final field in class C
+Perform deep reflection over the final field in C

 java.lang.reflect.Field f = C.class.getDeclaredField("x");